 We now outline the structure of the paper and highlight the main results.
-In \Cref{sec2} we reproduce some well-known and derive some new properties of Appell polynomials applied to both C-polynomials and P-polynomials as well as the identities grouping these two types of polynomials.
-Then, we establish three formulas related to the C-polynomials which respectively generalize the three classical ones, namely, the multiplication formula for the Bernoulli polynomials (see e.g \cite{Olver}, page 590), the Euler-Maclaurin formula (see e.g \cite{Arakawa}, Chapter 5 and \cite{Olver}, page 63) and the Faulhaber's formula.
-In \Cref{sec3} we state and prove some useful lemmas which will be used several times in the sequel, especially in \Cref{sec4}, to introduce and study the function $s^{(z,f)}$.
-Finally, the \Cref{sec5} which constitutes the essential part of the article, is devoted to the LC-function $L(z,f)$ and its main properties.
-We first express this function by an integral representation on $(0,+\infty)$, then thanks to a second integral representation on a Hankel contour, we obtain the analytic continuation of $L(z,f)$ on the whole complex plane except perhaps, depending on the value $f(0)=C_{f,0}$, for a single simple pole at $1$.
-At this stage, we can prove that $L(-n,f)=-C_{f,n+1}(n_{f})/(n+1)$ for every integer $n\geq 0$.
-Finally we end up with the formula of the LC-function which generalizes the Hurwitz's formula.
+In \Cref{sec2}, we discuss well-known properties of Appell polynomials and derive new ones, focusing on both C-polynomials and P-polynomials, as well as the identities connecting these two types of polynomials.
+We then present three formulas related to C-polynomials that generalize classical results, specifically the multiplication formula for Bernoulli polynomials (see e.g. \cite{Olver}, page 590), the Euler-Maclaurin formula (see e.g. \cite{Arakawa}, Chapter 5 and \cite{Olver}, page 63), and Faulhaber's formula.
+In \Cref{sec3}, we introduce and prove several useful lemmas, which will be applied in subsequent sections, particularly in \Cref{sec4}, to study the function $s^{(z,f)}$. \Cref{sec5}, the essential part of the article, is devoted to the LC-function $L(z,f)$ and its main properties.
+We first express this function using an integral representation on the interval $(0,+\infty)$, and then, by employing a second integral representation along a Hankel contour, we obtain the analytic continuation of $L(z,f)$ on the whole complex plane, except perhaps for a single simple pole at $1$, depending on the value of $f(0)=C_{f,0}$.
+At this stage, we can prove that the equation $L(-n,f)=-\frac{C_{f,n+1}(n_{f})}{n+1}$ holds for all integers $n\geq 0$.
+Finally, we derive a formula for the LC-function, which generalizes Hurwitz's formula.\\